 As of this writing, only federal loans are eligible for debt forgiveness.
 That leaves non-federal loans – meaning those that are handled by private lenders – ineligible for these programs.
 If you hold a private student loan, you’ll need to look into student loan refinancing in the hopes of obtaining a lower interest rate.
 You might also consider working with a financial advisor to figure out your best options for navigating this debt.

 If you have federal loans, it might be worth consolidating them through the U.S. Department of Education prior to applying for debt forgiveness programs.
 You should also be aware that there can be a tax obligation tied to loan forgiveness.
 For example, debt wiped out through some plans is taxed as income, so you might end up with an unexpectedly high tax bill.

 The Public Service Loan Forgiveness Program is a tax-free initiative that began in Oct.
 2007.
-You are eligible if you meet the following requirements:
+You’re eligible if you meet the following requirements:

-- You are an employee at a federal, state, local or tribal government entity or 501(c)(3) not-for-profit organization
+- Employed by a federal, state, local or tribal government entity or a 501(c)(3) not-for-profit organization

-- You work at least 30 hours a week (or meet your job’s full-time requirements, if different)
+- Work at least 30 hours a week (or meet your job’s full-time requirements, if different)